samsquire/dream-programming-language/README.md

 * [This HN comment of mine highlights some things I want](https://news.ycombinator.com/item?id=35998888).

+# comparison to other languages

+I am grateful for languages such as Erlang, Go, Rust and Java which all have strong multithreading support.

+Why don't I just use Erlang, Rust or Go?
+I do already use Java.

+Multithreading is pretty difficult to get right.
+I want multicore programming to be simpler and easier.
+So I'm trying to come up with designs that are easy to parallelise.
+I am also just enjoying learning what kind of things I want to be easier.

 # my dream

 * But I want some language that helps me program and think but deliver ready-for-production quality and level solutions that are low maintenance and low cost.